achrysaetos/betterNEWS/README.md

 2. run `yarn start` in the frontend directory.
 3. Go to http://localhost:3000.
 Your Express API endpoint is up at localhost:8080, and your GraphQL database is up at localhost:5000.

-**Eventually, we will be able to automate scraping and securely publish, and users will be able to filter by keywords.**
+**Eventually, we will be able to automate scraping across any number of sites.**

 **Final Notes:**
-* It's very grueling for users to have to pick specific tags for their news.
-* More importantly, new topics will appeal to users arbitrarily as a sign of the times.
+* New topics will appeal to users arbitrarily as a sign of the times.
-* And finally, numerous news sources have already invested millions of dollars in terrific vetting algorithms.
+* And secondly, numerous news sources have already invested millions of dollars in terrific vetting algorithms.
 * *This is why we cannot do an ordinary, general news app.*

 ## Important directories